If your mum and dad are in financial difficulty and can’t make their home loan repayments, is taking over your parents’ mortgage an option?

 You should sit down with a solicitor and your parents to ensure that this is stated in the will of the estate.

-After your parent dies, someone will be responsible for distributing his assets in accordance with his will or with the terms of his trust.
+After your parent dies, someone will be responsible for distributing their assets in accordance with their will or with the terms of their trust.